isaacmbagwu/Hotel-Booking-Demand-Analysis-/README.md

 # 🚀 How to Use
 Clone the repository

 Run the SQL cleaning scripts

 Open the Power BI .pbix file

 Explore the interactive dashboard

 # 📌 What I Learned

 This project helped me improve my skills in:

-SQL data cleaning,
+SQL data cleaning

-data transformation,
+data transformation

-Power BI dashboarding,
+Power BI dashboarding

-data storytelling,
+data storytelling

-and business-focused analysis.
+business-focused analysis.

 It also gave me practical experience working on an end-to-end analytics project from raw data to dashboard insights.